 - Clicking on Add button pops up Add/Edit Field Mapping dialogue box

-Once the above steps are performed, we will check if the blending is successful or not, by using appropriate dimensions from both the tables.
+Once the above steps are performed, we will check if the blending is successful or not by using appropriate dimensions from both tables.

-Both the tables contain distribution volume data, but only at different levels, so division wise volumes for both the tables should be the same, and also the total volume.
+Both the tables contain distribution volume data, but only at different levels, so division-wise volumes for both the tables should be the same and the total volume.
 Let’s verify this.

 Note, as seen above, both the graphs depict the same pattern for Division wise Distribution Volume, though the measure has been selected from both primary as well as secondary data sources.
 This shows that though present at different levels in different tables, the Distribution Volume will remain the same.
 This is another proof of correct data blending facilitated by mapping over appropriate fields.

 Data Blending is a simple and fast way to combine data from multiple sources in Tableau.
-It doesn’t actually join the tables, though it can be compared to Left Join treating primary data source as the left table.
-It just combines data at view level to facilitate detailed graphical analysis.
+It doesn’t actually join the tables, though it can be compared to Left Join, treating the primary data source as the left table.
+It just combines data at the view level to facilitate detailed graphical analysis.

 This is a guide to Data Blending in Tableau.
-Here we discuss the step-by-step procedure to perform data blending in Tableau and how to use the combined data.
+Here we discuss the basic concept with a step-by-step procedure to perform data blending in Tableau.
 You may also look at the following article to learn more –